mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 3/JTAS_-_Volume_3_13-05-24.md

 ### Open Module

 An 'open' module is not open to vacuum but is instead open in the sense of being customisable.
-It consists of 30 tons of open space, with tie- downs for cargo and little else.
+It consists of 30 tons of open space, with tie-downs for cargo and little else.
 Open modules are used for cargo haulage or converted into part-passenger/part-freight craft with the addition of a fresher and a few seats.